blockchainsllc/in3-docs/docs/api-c.md

 void rlp_encode_item(bytes_builder_t *bb, bytes_t *val);
 ```

-encode a item as single string and add it to the bytes_builder.
+Encode an item as single string and add it to the bytes_builder.

 arguments:
 ```eval_rst